yanosz/thw-reservierung/README.md

 Create Database
 -----------------------------
-Creainge a database (eg reservierung) and a user.
+Create a database (eg reservierung) and a user.
 This is not covered here

 Install application
 -----------------------------